sadiya959/sadiya959/README.md

 🎓 A passionate **Computer Science student** from Somalia
 💻 Aspiring **Full-Stack Developer** | Building my dream one line of code at a time
-🌱 Currently learning: JavaScript, React, Node.js, and MongoDB
+🌱 Currently learning: React, Node.js, and MongoDB
 🌍 Dreaming of exploring the world and its cultures
 🧠 Always curious, always growing